Gongoliers/Robot2020/README.md

 Team 5112's climber subsystem consists of a hook-delivery arm and a winch to do a pull-up on the shield generator switch.
 The hook-delivery arm is a telescopic design that lifts and attaches a hook to the bar.
 The arm then retracts, leaving the hook there, and a winch pulls to robot up to the hook.
 There is one Victor SPX used for the hook-delivery system, and one Victor SPX used for he winch.
 A potentiometer is attached to the hook-delivery motor.

 ### Control Panel Manipulator
-Team 5112's control panel manipulator is composed of a Victor SPX used for deploying the manipulator and a Victor SPX for spinning the control panel.
-The deploy motor must raise the manipulator to a specific position (as measured by an analog potentiometer) for the spinner to function.
+Team 5112's control panel manipulator is composed of a Victor SPX for spinning the control panel and a pneumatic piston for deploying the spinner.
 An encoder is attached to the spinner motor.

 ### Power Cell Manipulator
-Team 5112's power cell manipulator is composed of a Victor SPX used for intaking power cells, a Victor SPX for indexing, and two Victor SPXs for the flywheel/scoring the power cells.
+Team 5112's power cell manipulator is composed of a Victor SPX used for intaking power cells, a Victor SPX for indexing, and one Victor SPX for the flywheel/scoring the power cells.
 A pneumatic piston will be used for deploying the intake harvester.
-Encoders will be on each flywheel motor and the indexer motor.
+An encoder will be on the flywheel.

 ### Vision
 We use a Limelight for target processing, especially for aligning with the power port for shooting.